luminaxster/2024-study-a/Tool-TroubleShoot-React-Task01.md

 ### Current Implementation Details
 - The `ItemModule` component's selected value is stored based on a prop from the parent component.
-- The component updates its state and notifies the parent when a user makes a selection through the `handleChange` method.
+- The component updates its state and notifies the parent when a user acts on button through the `handleClick` method.

 ### Relevant React APIs
 Documenation to understanding React props, including controlled components, and state management.